franciskasara/maskrcnn-from-scratch/README.md

-# Building a maskrcnn from scratch using tensorflow and keras
+# Building a maskrcnn from scratch using TensorFlow and Keras
+Tested in TensorFlow 2.4.1

 ## 1. Files:
 - GenerateToyDataset_fromscratch.ipynb: script to generate toydataset using the masks, and LIDC-IDRI dataset.